 Welcome to our Demonology Warlock guide for WotLK Classic, tailored for PvE content.
 Here, you will learn how all you need to know to play Demonology Warlock proficiently.
 Click the links below to navigate the guide or read this page for a short introduction.

-Demonology Warlocks, unlike previous expansions, are not only one of the coolest looking specs in the game, but also extremely powerful.
-No other class compares to their AoE and their single-target is right up there with the best of them.
+Demonology Warlock, unlike previous expansions, is not only one of the coolest looking specs in the game, but also extremely powerful.
+No other class compares to their AoE, and their single-target is right up there with the best of them.

-For a better understanding of where Warlocks are in regards to other classes and specializations in Wrath Classic, you can check out our PvE DPS rankings below.
+For a better understanding of where Warlock stands in regards to other classes and specializations in Wrath Classic, you can check out our PvE DPS rankings below.
 However, ultimately, you should not let these lists dissuade you from playing what you enjoy.

 Strengths and Weaknesses